Free Shipping at $40✈️ | Free Gift at $60

 • 4 min read

 Gluten-Free!
-You may see that label popping up on items across the grocery store and even on menus at restaurants.
+You may see that label popping up on items across the grocery store and on restaurant menus.
 Individuals with certain conditions such as celiac disease need to give up gluten for health reasons which means you may not be getting enough fiber.

 Read on to learn more about what gluten is and how you can still hit your fiber goals.
 (Also spoiler alert, Bonny fiber supplements are gluten-free.)